RSVP to Open House

 What can I do?

-The Planning Commission will review a proposal for 1,814 new homes in Great Park with no plans for new schools, no new retail, and no funding for Great Park.
+The City Council will review the proposal for 1,814 new homes in Great Park with no plans for new schools, no new retail, and no funding for Great Park.
 This will impact our schools and community resources.

 Let’s encourage the City to build sustainably.
 Community resources, such as a new main library has been in the Framework Plan for Great Park from the beginning.
 It’s time to find a way to make it a reality.